tech-courses/tensorflowjs-course-solutions/README.md

 # Machine Learning in JavaScript with TensorFlow.js - Lab solutions

-This repository holds the solutions for the [Machine Learning in JavaScript with TensorFlow.js](https://www.udemy.com/machine-learning-in-javascript-with-tensorflow-js/?couponCode=TECH.COURSES.10) course.
+This repository holds the solutions for the [Machine Learning in JavaScript with TensorFlow.js](https://www.udemy.com/machine-learning-in-javascript-with-tensorflow-js/?couponCode=TECH.COURSES.10) course, a [tech.courses](https://tech.courses) course.

 The lab instructions and video tutorials are available [on Udemy](https://www.udemy.com/machine-learning-in-javascript-with-tensorflow-js/?couponCode=TECH.COURSES.10) once you have purchased the course.